-She is said to be associated with some of the most important figures in Europe, including Kaiser Wilhelim II, Prince Albert I of Monaco, King Edward VII, and many other royals and thinkers of the day.
+She is said to be associated with some of the most prominent figures in Europe, including Kaiser Wilhelim II, Prince Albert I of Monaco, King Edward VII, and many other royals and thinkers of the day.

-Always at the cutting edge, Otero also starred in some early films.
+Always at the cutting edge, Otero also starred in several early films.
 Famously, the beauty was filmed in St. Petersburg dancing the famous “Valse Brillante” by an employee of the Lumiere company, who were some of the earliest filmmakers in history.

 The one-minute film was screened in Russia and caused great controversy, as an officer of the Tsar’s army appeared in the scene, which was considered unbecoming for a military man.